ulixee/hero/docs/help/troubleshooting.md

 ```

 If you'd like to customize log output, you can inject your own logger so long as it supports these methods:
+- `boundContext: any;`: the context data bound to the given logger
 - `stats(action: string, data?: ILogData): number`
 - `info(action: string, data?: ILogData): number`
 - `warn(action: string, data?: ILogData): number`